 Blizzard knocked it out of the park here, making it one of the best free games that keeps getting better by the day.

-Its future was briefly in question after the sale of Sony's online entertainment division in February 2015, but Everquest is back with a vengeance, boasting new expansion packs and continued support by Daybreak Game Company.
-That’s one of the many reasons why it’s made our best free games 2019 list.
+Its future was briefly in question after the sale of Sony's online entertainment division in February 2015, but Everquest is back with a vengeance, swaggering with new expansion packs and continued support by Daybreak Game Company.
+That’s one of the many reasons why it’s made our best free games 2020 list.